Post Job

 A sales representative/account manager is responsible for supervising client portfolio accounts and maintaining long-lasting relationships with business partners.
 Sales representatives/account managers meet with existing and potential clients to discuss new services offered by the company, as well as addressing their requests for review.
 They also handle the account budgets, developing strategic procedures and marketing techniques to improve the brand image in the market, generating more revenues and profits for the business.
 A sales representative/account manager identifies business opportunities by following trends to provide public demands and interests.

 These skill sets are where the common ground ends though.
-An area sales representative responsibility is more likely to require skills like "post sales," "excellent interpersonal," "crm," and "strong work ethic."
-Whereas a sales representative and account manager requires skills like "flyers," "local businesses," "customer accounts," and "sales rep." Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an area sales representative are more likely to require skills like "post sales," "excellent interpersonal," "crm," and "strong work ethic."
+On the other hand, a job as a sales representative and account manager requires skills like "flyers," "local businesses," "customer accounts," and "sales rep." As you can see, what employees do in each career varies considerably.

 On average, sales representative and account managers reach similar levels of education than area sales representatives.
 Sales representative and account managers are 3.5% less likely to earn a Master's Degree and 0.4% less likely to graduate with a Doctoral Degree.